 When it comes to hair growth, what you eat is more important than when you eat it.
 So as long as you’re fasting safely and getting all the nutrients you need, you shouldn’t experience dramatic hair loss.
 (Remember, it’s normal to lose around 50-100 hairs per day regardless of your diet or lifestyle).

 If you’re experimenting with dietary changes to lose weight or improve your health, make sure you’re still getting the healthy hair nutrients you need.
 Protein, biotin, vitamin D and many other nutrients can help maintain your hair.
-See what the recommended daily allowance for each nutrient is according to the NHS.
 Make sure you’re getting enough of each even on your restricted diet days.
-Learn more about biotin and hair loss.
+(See what the recommended daily allowance for each nutrient is according to the NHS.)

 If you’re trying to lead a healthier lifestyle through intermittent fasting, don’t let the risk of hair loss stop you.
 Speak to a hair loss specialist to find out the best way to maintain the strength of your hair while you diet.